lunchboxer/spelling-master/src/lib/level3-glossary.md

 star
 : A luminous celestial body like the sun.
 "Stars twinkled brightly in the night sky."

+stars
+: Bright points of light in the night sky.
+"The stars twinkled above our campsite."

 start
 : Begin or originate.
 "Let's start our project by gathering materials."

+started
+: Began doing something.
+"We started our homework right after school."

 state
 : A governed territory or province.
 "Sacramento is the capital of the state of California."